jrjohn/arcana-windows/README.md

 ### 🎯 Verdict

 **🚀 Ship it!** This is a well-architected, production-ready application that demonstrates enterprise-level software engineering.
-The plugin system is exceptionally designed, the security implementation is robust, and the CRDT-based sync engine is innovative for a desktop application.
+The MVVM UDF pattern provides predictable state management, the type-safe NavGraph eliminates navigation errors, the plugin system is exceptionally designed, and the CRDT-based sync engine is innovative for a desktop application.

 **Recommended for:**
 - ✅ Production deployment